Updated Late September 2023

 In February, we had news that the lease on the Welshpool base would be extended to 2026.
-To ensure that the base remains open into the future, it cannot be stressed enough how important it is that you take part in the engagement process which is now underway.
+To ensure that the base remains open beyond this, I worked hard to encourage people to contribute to the first stage of a formal engagement process run through spring 2023.

-The NHS Wales Emergency Ambulance Services Committee (EASC), which plans NHS ambulance services on behalf of the whole of Wales, has now stated to hold meetings in the area to inform people about the current service and future considerations.
+The NHS Wales Emergency Ambulance Services Committee (EASC), which plans NHS ambulance services on behalf of the whole of Wales, ran public meetings in various towns in Mid Wales as well as online.

-I attended the first public meetings in Newtown held on April 4th.
+I attended a number of public meetings.
 These meetings were well attended, with plenty of good questions and comments made.